 Nassiri & Jung LLP

 Charles H. Jung is a trial lawyer at Nassiri & Jung LLP.
-His litigation practice focuses on defense of wage & employment cases and counseling on behalf of lawyers, executives, and other professionals.
+His litigation practice focuses on both defending wage & employment cases, and representing professionals, executives, and founders in high-level separations.
 Charles is a frequent commentator in the legal press on the topics of employment law, class actions, and arbitrations.
 He graduated with Distinction from Stanford Law School, where he was an Articles Editor for the Stanford Law Review.
 He earned his B.A. from Duke University, graduating Magna Cum Laude.
 He earned his Master’s from the Harvard Kennedy School, where he was a Kennedy Fellow.
 His honors and awards include: being named a Top 100 Attorney in every year since 2013, and inclusion on the list of Super Lawyers® or Rising Stars by Super Lawyers Magazine in every year since 2009.
 Charles is Peer Review Rated AV Preeminent® (5.0 out of 5.0) by Martindale-Hubbell® in Litigation, Labor and Employment, and Class Actions.
-Charles serves as Vice President for Programs & Operations for NAPABA, President of California APABA, a Director for the Bar Association of San Francisco, an Executive Committee member for the SSF section of the California Lawyers Association, a Regional Governor for IAKL, and an Elections Commissioner for the City and County of San Francisco.
+Charles serves as Vice President for Programs & Operations for NAPABA, President of California APABA, a Director for the Bar Association of San Francisco, a former Executive Committee member for the SSF section of the California State Bar (now California Lawyers Association), a Regional Governor for IAKL, and an Elections Commissioner for the City and County of San Francisco.